 When the firing stopped, Curtis correctly guessed that the Confederates were low on ammunition and ordered a general advance to start at 10 a.m.
-Curtis preceded the advance with an artillery barrage of his own, using all six of his guns to silence the Confederates’ cannon.
+Curtis preceded the advance with an artillery barrage of his own, using 21 guns to silence the Confederates’ cannon.
 The Federal artillery then turned on the enemy infantry, firing a shot every other second for two hours and inflicting many casualties.

-Following the barrage, about 7,000 Federal infantrymen surged forward, led by Brigadier General Franz Sigel’s German immigrants from Missouri and Illinois.
+Following the barrage, about 7,000 Federal infantrymen surged forward, led by Sigel’s German immigrants from Missouri and Illinois.
 Sigel announced to his men before advancing that their only two options were to destroy the Confederates or surrender.

 The charging Federals drove Major General Sterling Price’s Missouri State Guards away from Elkhorn Tavern to the east, while two divisions led by Sigel and Colonel Eugene A. Carr drove the Confederates off to the west.
 The demoralized Confederates quickly wavered all along the line, and Van Dorn ordered a retreat.